SueMottet/surfs_up/README.md

 #### Software: Python, Pandas, SQLite, and SQLAlchemy

 ## Results
-1.Retrieved June temps/summary statistics from the hawaii.sqlite database using Python, Pandas functions and methods, and SQLAlchemy
+1. Retrieved June temps/summary statistics from the hawaii.sqlite database using Python, Pandas functions and methods, and SQLAlchemy

   A snapshot of the summary statistics for June are shown here:

 ![June image](/resources/june_temps.png)

-2.Retrieved December temps/summary statistics from the hawaii.sqlite database using Python, Pandas functions and methods, and SQLAlchemy
+2. Retrieved December temps/summary statistics from the hawaii.sqlite database using Python, Pandas functions and methods, and SQLAlchemy

   A snapshot of the summary statistics for December are shown here:

 ![December image](/resources/december_temps.png)